pchapin/augusta/README.md

 The original goal of this project was to create a full-featured Ada compiler.
 However, that goal has always been unrealistic.
 In December 2024, we radically reimagined this project.

-The new vision for the Augusta is to be a language that is simple, easy to learn and implement, and yet powerful enough for serious programming.
-August takes inspiration from C in terms of its scope, but borrows syntax and much semantic behavior from Ada.
+The new vision for Augusta is to be a language that is simple, easy to learn and implement, and yet powerful enough for serious programming.
+Augusta takes inspiration from C in terms of its scope, but borrows syntax and much semantic behavior from Ada.
 It contains basic procedural constructs, arrays, records, and pointers.
-It uses a simplified version of Ada's type system and packaging mechanism, but it eliminates many of Ada's more advanced features.
+It uses a simplified version of Ada's type system and packaging mechanism, and it eliminates many of Ada's more advanced features.

 Inspired by the development of RISC hardware, the concept is for Augusta to be fundamentally a simple, but well-structured language that allows extensions through a variety of *extension points*.
 The precise nature of these extension points has yet to be defined, but may include:

 + Language aspects, pragmas, or annotations.
++ Hygienic macros.
 + Compiler plugins.
-+ API access to compiler data structures such as the Augusta parse tree and symbol table.
++ API access to compiler data structures.

 The goal is to create a language that invites experimentation and the development of advanced tooling by using a simple and uncomplicated base.

 In addition to off-loading advanced language features to compiler extensions and tools, we feel that the infrastructure and ecosystem surrounding a language is as important as the language itself.
-Thus, we hope to eventually provide Augusta support for popular editors and IDEs, and some as yet-to-be-determined build and package management system.
+Thus, we hope to provide Augusta support for popular editors and IDEs, and some as yet-to-be-determined build and package management system.
 We hope the early availability of these tools will encourage the growth of an active community around Augusta and accelerate its development.

 Obviously this is a grand goal that will take time to achieve.
-The first stage of this effort is to define the base language (which we call "Augusta, Level 1") and implement the AGC compiler for that language.
+The first stage of this effort is to define the base language (which we call "Augusta, Level 1," or simply "L1") and implement the AGC compiler for that language.

-## Scala?

-We are aware that using Scala as the implementation language for AGC is an unusual choice, and that it may inhibit potential contributors from getting involved.
-We chose it because we believe Scala is a good language for compiler implementation, bringing features to the table for which many other languages are weaker (for example, algebraic data types).
-It also allows us to leverage the language processing libraries and tools in the Java/Scala ecosystem, which are considerable.

-However, since the vision is for Augusta to be a simple language, we encourage others to implement Augusta in other ways.
-If this project is successful, the effort in doing so should not be excessively large.

 ## Recent Restart

-Recently (2024-11-21), this project was "reset" to a mostly initial state and restarted with a significant change in vision as described above.
+Recently (2024-11-21), this project was restarted with a significant change in vision as described above.
 The repository was also significantly reorganized.
-The `master` branch reflects the state of the project before the reset.
+The `master` branch reflects the state of the project before the restart.
 That branch should be considered legacy-only.
 It is retained for reference since some of the code in that branch may be integrated back into this new development effort.
 In the future, the `master` branch may be tagged as `legacy` and then deleted.
 You should follow the `main` branch if you want to follow the unfolding development of Augusta/AGC.

 Here is a partial list of changes relative to the previous system.
 If you are not familiar with the previous system, you can ignore this list.